 “When a huge horse monkey [大馬猴] finds its way into the inner room,” Xue Pan retorted (Cao & Joly, 1892, p.
 62).

-3) These are hard to translate terms referring to the belief that the long, agile arms of the gibbon were somehow connected (i.e. tongbi, 通臂), possibly passing through the back (i.e. tongbei, 通背) (Gulik, 1967, p.
+3) These terms refer to the belief that the long, agile arms of the gibbon were somehow connected (i.e. tongbi, 通臂), passing through the back (i.e. tongbei, 通背) (Gulik, 1967, p.
 92-93).
 It’s interesting to note that each are associated with a style of ape-based Chinese boxing.

 Cao, X., & Joly, H. B. (1892).
 Hung Lou Meng: Or, The Dream of the Red Chamber; a Chinese Novel – Book 2.
 Hongkong: Kelly & Walsh.